Sky Glass is a QLED TV with Sky Q built in – and it’s coming soon

 For the first time in its 31 year history, Sky TV now actually has a television set of its own.
 Sky Glass is the satellite broadcaster’s first foray into display hardware, bringing the best of its Sky Q set-top box platform to an all-in-one TV set.

-Sky Glass comes in 43, 55 and 65-inch sizes, and makes use of the QLED panel technology.
-Without the need for a dish, Sky Glass pulls together local content, streaming services and Sky's own TV over Wi-Fi.
+Sky Glass comes in 43, 55 and 65-inch sizes, and makes use of QLED panel technology.
+Sky Glass pulls together local content, streaming services and Sky's own TV over Wi-Fi, which means you no longer have to have a satellite dish installed.

-4K, HDR and with Dolby Atmos soundbar built in, Sky's engineers will set the TV up for you upon delivery, making this a complete cinema in a box.
-With just one wire, it promises to be one of the easiest TVs to set up, squeezing the smarts of a the soundbar and Sky Q box inside the set.
+Sky Glass TVs also feature 4K Quantum Dot technology, 10-bit Dolby Vision HDR and even a Dolby Atmos soundbar built in.
+Even better, Sky's engineers will set the TV up for you upon delivery, making this a complete cinema in a box.
+With just one wire, it promises to be one of the easiest TVs to set up, squeezing the soundbar and Sky Q box inside the TV itself.

 As you’d imagine, the television’s interface is based on Sky’s own premium Sky Q set top box.
 That means you get editorialised TV and film recommendations, as well as Sky’s intelligent algorithmic recommendations based on what you’ve previously watched at specific times of day.
 Sky has a huge range of boxsets, rentals and purchasable film and television content alongside its broadcast channels, and a gigantic library of on-demand TV and film, lots of which also supports HDR and Dolby Atmos sound.